jsambrook/common-sense/_posts/2024-10-20-assertion-checking-for-denali.md

 testing, we can quickly identify exactly which assumption was violated."

-"Excellent point, Sarah," Marco agreed.
+"That is exactly right, Sarah," Marco agreed.
 "This approach allows us to continuously improve our software.
 Every assertion failure we catch in testing is a potential critical issue we've prevented from reaching a patient."

 Lisa looked thoughtful.
 "This really emphasizes how important our work is.
 Each assertion we write, each test we design, could literally be